M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Background-Operations/index.md

 }
 ```

-<p class="note">If using this approach, consider whether the object should be able to be edited by others whilst it is awaiting PDF conversion.
-If it should not then ensure that the permissions on the object are altered appropriately as part of the workflow.</p>
+If using this approach, consider whether the object should be able to be edited by others whilst it is awaiting PDF conversion.
+If it should not then ensure that the permissions on the object are altered appropriately as part of the workflow.
+{:.note}